Talon Stormbringer, Volume 1

 “And so is the Ever Fiend?”
 Talon laughed.
 “I conquered my fear of him at three.”

-The karelia now spoke up, condescension clear despite the almost child-like pitch of his voice.
+Now the karelia spoke with condescension that was clear despite the almost child-like pitch of his voice.
 “Your fear will return if you catch sight of him.”

 Seeing that Talon was unimpressed, and unconvinced, the wizard said, “Being prepared means knowing the truth.
 Lies and illusion raise your risk of failure.
 I don’t want more damned souls wandering the Ever Pathways.
 They’re an obstacle to my designs.”

 He spoke words of magic and stretched out one hand toward Talon as if to grasp his forehead from afar.
 Talon took one step back before the room disappeared and his mind’s eye filled with visions.
 A dark landscape with stormy clouds and eerie light.
-A black tower precariously perched beside the crumbling edge of an enormous crevasse, the bottom of which could not be seen for the mist rising from its depths.
+A black tower precariously perched beside the crumbling edge of an enormous crevasse, mist rising from its depths.
 Stunted trees with bone white trunks beside a pool of shining liquid.
 Shadowy figures furtively moving just out of sight.
 And a robed, hooded figure that suddenly appeared between them, sending them fleeing with shrieks of terror.

-The visions stopped and Talon realized he now stood with his sword raised, though neither wizard nor karelia seemed unsettled by that.
-The karelia’s lorenia lines glowed brighter than before but began fading as he watched.
+The visions stopped and Talon realized he’d raised his sword.
+The karelia’s lorenia lines glowed brighter than before but faded as he watched.
 Talon lowered the blade and asked, “How do I know that these visions are not an illusion?”

 Viland replied, “Once you enter the paths, you will see.”

 Realizing he would get no further, Talon asked, “And what do I get out of this, aside from keeping my memories?”
-Nothing of great importance had happened recently and he could’ve lived without the memories, but allowing a wizard to tamper with his mind didn’t sit well with him.
+Nothing of great importance had happened recently so that he was desperate to recall it, but allowing a wizard to tamper with his mind didn’t sit well with him.
 That Viland had already done so without his permission strengthened Talon’s resolve to prevent it from happening again.

 “Anything you find on the Everway is yours to keep,” said Viland, watching Talon’s eyes drop to the vial, “but you may not take some of the elixir for yourself.”